|

 Chimney cake isn’t Georgian, but these are delicious and stodgy and rich!
 They cook the cake on a spit fresh in front of you, and then you choose your filling (I recommend the stewed cinnamon apple with vanilla cream!).
 If you’re looking for extra decadence, you can even get it topped with ice cream!

-The Thai Spots
+The Asian Spots

 The Thai food in Tbilisi is great, and there are loads of restaurants to choose from.
 Our favourite spots were: